 - Don’t open the waffle iron while cooking, so the potatoes cook evenly and completely.

 To store.
-Place leftovers in an airtight container to store them in the refrigerator for up to 3 days.
+Place leftover waffles in an airtight container to store them in the fridge for up to 3 days.

 Reheating.
-Reheat in the oven or non-stick pan without oil.
+Reheat in the oven on a baking sheet or non-stick pan without oil.

 More ways to use potatoes